 Designers, planners, government officials, and all those who participate in the construction of new buildings and infrastructure should use the Hannover Principles.
-A new design philosophy has developed from these principles and should be included in the proposed statianable systems and construction in the future.
+A new design philosophy has developed from these principles and should be included in the proposed sustainable systems and construction in the future.
 There are a number of examples of societies that have created sustainable and environmentally friendly communities.
-There is hope that the Hannover Principles will inspire development and improvements that are committed for sustainable gowth practical limits to create a sustainable and supportive future for communities and the world.
-Hannover Principles by William McDonough [2]: insist on rights of humanity and nature to exercist; recognize interdependence; respect relationships between spirit and marter; accept responsibility for consequences of design; create acfe objects of long-term value; eliminate the concept of waste; rely on matural energy flows; understand the limitations of design; and, seek constant improvement by the sharing of knowledge.
+There is hope that the Hannover Principles will inspire development and improvements that are committed to sustainable growth with practical limits to create a sustainable and supportive future for communities and the world.

+Hannover Principles by William McDonough [2]: insist on rights of humanity and nature to co-exist; recognize interdependence; respect relationships between spirit and matter; accept responsibility for consequences of design; create safe objects of long-term value; eliminate the concept of waste; rely on natural energy flows; understand the limitations of design; and, seek constant improvement by the sharing of knowledge.

 The Hannover Principles are not "cast-in-concrete".
 They were devised to provide a tangible document that could evolve and be adapted as our understanding of our interdependence with nature becomes more important over time.

-For sustainability consider your actions on [2]: materials (use indigenous materials); land use protect and create rich soil), urban context (preserve open spaces); water (use rainwater and gray-water); wastes (recycle), air (create clean air); energy (use solar & wind energy, recycle waste energy); and, your responsibility to nature (create silence), and, for the future generations minimize or eliminate maintenance.
+For sustainability consider your actions on [2]: materials (use indigenous materials); land use (protect and create rich soil); urban context (preserve open spaces); water (use rainwater and gray-water); wastes (recycle), air (create clean air); energy (use solar & wind energy; recycle waste energy); and, your responsibility to nature (create silence), and, for the future generations minimize or eliminate maintenance.

 Materials are key to creating sustainable and responsible concrete designs.
 In order to ensure that the most effective and environmentally friendly materials are being used, the entire lifecycle of the structure should be taken into consideration.
-Material choice should include anticipation of the extraction, processing, transport, construction, operation, disposal, re-use, recycling, off-gassing and Volatile Organic Compounds (VOC) associated with the material

-[2].
-According to McDonough, constructions should be flexible to allow and serve different needs (e.g., today's storage building can be tomorrow's school).
-Adapt materials that are arguitable in their process of extraction, manufacture, transformation, and degradation, as well as recyclability.
+Material choice should include anticipation of the extraction, processing, transport, construction, operation, disposal, re-use, recycling, off-gassing and Volatile Organic Compounds (VOC) associated with the material [2].
+According to McDonough, constructions should be flexible to allow and serve different needs (e. g., today's storage building can be tomorrow's school).
+Adapt materials that are sustainable in their process of extraction, manufacture, transformation, and degradation, as well as recyclability.
 Consider toxicity, off-gassing, finish, and maintenance.
 Recycling is essential.
 Make allowance for disassembly and reuse.
 Plan for reuse of the entire structure in the future.
 Minimize use of hazardous chemicals.
 Eliminate waste that cannot be part of naturally sustainable cycle.
 Any solid wastes remaining must be dealt with in a non-toxic manner.
-Life-cycle costs must be unalyzed.
-Life-cycle cost analysis is a process to evaluate ensergy use and environmental inpact during the life of the environment.
-Evaluate and environmental inpact during the life of the environment.
+Life-cycle costs must be analyzed.
+Life-cycle cost analysis is a process to evaluate energy use and environmental impact during the life of the product, process, and/or activity.
+This process must include extraction and processing of raw materials, manufacturing, transportation, maintenance, recycling, and returning to the environment.
 Evaluate and understand costs and benefits in both the short-term and long-term.
-Use recycle concrete for aggregates.
+Use recycled concrete for aggregates.

 For the sustainability of the cement and concrete industries use less water and portland cement in concrete production; and, use more blended cements and tailor-made chemical admixtures.

 The devastation of air is a global problem, regardless of the locality in which the pollution is created [2].
 The overall design of concrete structures must not contribute to atmospheric degradation.
-Those involved in the cement and concrete industries must evaluate ozone dependention and global warming throughout the construction and planning process.
+Those involved in the cement and concrete industries must evaluate ozone depletion and global warming throughout the construction and planning process.
 A major contribution to this effort will be the use of more blended Portland cement to minimize global warming.